International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_2_Functional_Layer/3_2_FunctionalLayer.md

 #### Vocabularies ####

 To create and structure metadata, the data provider in a data space may use vocabularies to be able to tell potential consumers of his data assets the semantics of the various data elements in the data assets at a universal location in a standard electronic format.
 With help of vocabularies the data consumer has possibility to easily understand of the semantics of the various data elements in an offered data asset before downloading it and verify the data asset afterwards.
-This universal location (Vocabulary Hub) is an IDS component (server), that stores vocabularies and enables collaboration between participants to harmonise single vocabularies and create common set of harmonised vocabulary standards for the given data space.
+This universal location (Vocabulary Hub) is an IDS component (centralized server or decentralized network), that stores vocabularies and enables collaboration between participants to harmonise single vocabularies and create common set of harmonised vocabulary standards for the given data space.
 A set of functional requirements for this component is defined further:

-<li> The technical interface between the Vocabulary Hub and the data space infrastructure shall be based on the IDS compatible Connector.
+* The technical interface between the Vocabulary Hub and the data space infrastructure shall be based on the IDS compatible Connector.
-<li> The Vocabulary Hub shall have a browser-based user interface and API, which allows to visualize and to browsed vocabularies in a human user-friendly way.
+* The Vocabulary Hub shall have a browser-based user interface and API, which allows to visualize and to browsed vocabularies in a human user-friendly way.
-<li> The Vocabulary Hub shall provide creating, selection, editing (inserting, updating, changing, deleting, matching, version management), read- and search functionalities and support SPARQL queries.
+* The Vocabulary Hub shall provide creating, selection, editing (inserting, updating, changing, deleting, matching, version management), read- and search functionalities and support SPARQL queries.
-<li> Vocabularies expressed in RDF shall by syntactically compatible with OWL in order to enable processing with more expressive semantics
+* Vocabularies expressed in RDF shall by syntactically compatible with OWL in order to enable processing with more expressive semantics
-<li> User management is required for vocabulary hubs to avoid abuse by editing.
+* User management is required for vocabulary hubs to avoid abuse by editing.
-<li> Language can be specified for a vocabulary, and multi-lingual specification of classes is possible.
+* Language can be specified for a vocabulary, and multi-lingual specification of classes is possible.
 Language becomes part of the metadata and can be used as a filter.
-<li>The Vocabulary Hub can provide an API that returns ontology mappings for a given ontology.
+* The Vocabulary Hub can provide an API that returns ontology mappings for a given ontology.
 Mappings can be used for connectors to automatically convert domain specific data into data standard formats.
-<li>The Vocabulary Hub can enable collaborative development of domain specific standard and support for mapping differing positions into a new meta concept as common standard.
+* The Vocabulary Hub can enable collaborative development of domain specific standard and support for mapping differing positions into a new meta concept as common standard.

 ### Standardized Interoperability ###